N.Korea fires missile, flies warplanes near border as South imposes sanctions | Law-Order

 The JCS issued a warning to North Korea, urging it to stop provocations and escalating tension.
 South Korean President Yoon Suk-yeol told reporters that Pyongyang has been "indiscriminately carrying out provocations," vowing to devise "watertight countermeasures."

 Yoon's spokesman said that his government respects inter-Korean agreements, and that scrapping the 2018 military pact hinges on Pyongyang's behaviour.
-North Korea's military issued a statement via state media KCNA on early Friday that it took "strong military countermeasures," over South Korea's artillery fire on Thursday.
+North Korea's military issued a statement via state media KCNA early on Friday saying that it took "strong military countermeasures," over South Korea's artillery fire on Thursday.

 South Korea's NSC said the firing was a "regular, legitimate" exercise.
 The incidents came after KCNA said leader Kim Jong Un oversaw the launch of two long-range strategic cruise missiles on Wednesday to confirm the reliability of nuclear-capable weapons deployed to military units.